 An active volcano, Mount Rainier is, without a doubt, magnificent.
 I mean, look at the pictures!
 Filled with glaciers, temperate rainforests, alpine meadows, and colorful wildflowers, the scenery in this park is outstanding.

 Which means there are a bunch of things to do in Mount Rainier.
-With an abundance of mountains, waterfalls, lakes, and trails, you definitely won’t be bored.
+With an abundance of mountains, lakes, and trails, you won’t be bored.
 I definitely recommend checking out some of Mount Rainier’s easy-to-see waterfalls!
 And if you’re visiting in the winter, you can go skiing, snowboarding, and snowshoeing.

 How to Get to Mount Rainier: So, how do you make the Mt Rainier day trip from Seattle?
 The best way to get from Seattle to Mount Rainier is by car, with the drive taking about 2 hours.
 However, you can also book a tour.
 Unfortunately, there’s no real way of getting to Mount Rainier by bus or train.

 Olympic National Park

 Now, let’s talk about Olympic National Park.
 Packed with stunning scenery, substantial ecological diversity, and some of the best beaches in Washington State, Olympic National Park is one of the most beautiful national parks in the US, and visiting should be high on your bucket list.

 Indeed, with its towering alpine peaks, lush temperate rainforests, flourishing meadows, and the rugged coastline of the Pacific Ocean, this exceptional park exposes you to the shear beauty of the Pacific Northwest.